Political Support Policies & Procedures

 Through participation in trade associations involved in lobbying, we seek to champion solutions that are practical, economical, environmentally responsible, non-partisan and in the best interests of the company.
 We feel it is important to be actively engaged with these organizations so that our positions on key issues for the company can be expressed.
 Association positions on public policy reflect a compromise of the assorted views of the membership.
 When trade association members have viewpoints that differ from ours on major initiatives affecting the company and its stakeholders, we work to promote a reasonable compromise.
 Our membership should not be considered a direct endorsement of the entire range of activities or positions undertaken by these organizations.
 We are one of many voices and our engagement with trade associations is not based on a single issue.
 We take positions contrary to those of trade associations when they are inconsistent with our own policy objectives.
 For example, many trade organizations we participate in have climate change positions aligned to ours.
 Where they do not, we have continued to offer our viewpoint and attempt to work with them to better align their position with ours.
 For example, while we are aligned with the broad climate change policy of the American Petroleum Institute (API), our position on the direct federal regulation of methane is different and we continue to work with API members on this issue.
 In the past year, we have also led or actively participated in several trade organization position updates and voted against or abstained from supporting specific actions requested by a trade organization.
 In addition, we have decided not to renew some memberships in 2020 because of misalignment on a number of policy topics, one of which is climate change.
 For a deeper look at how our public policy views align with major trade associations please see the association engagement section in Managing Climate-Related Risks.

 The overview of the alignment of our national or international trade organization policies on climate change with our company’s is illustrative.
 We annually report on trade association memberships with payments in excess of $50,000.
 Trade association lobbying time and expense disclosures are highly regulated by the federal Lobbying Disclosure Act or state laws as applicable.
-Based on the reports received from the organizations listed, approximately 17 percent of the company’s total annual payments were used for lobbying purposes in 2019.
+Based on the reports received from the organizations listed, approximately 17 percent were used for lobbying purposes in 2020.

 Lobbying Activities – Government Contacts